efaruk/playground/UnlockedStateProvider/readme.md

 	<sessionState mode="Off" />

-and set a custom Cookie with unique value or just use our helper

-	UnlockedExtensions.StartSessionIfNewWithCustomCookie("UnlockedCookie");

 Real World Example / Demo Application
 --

 Demo application will guide you, just clone the repository and press F5.

-You need a REDIS server as configured, you can download from nuget for x64 system [redis-64](https://www.nuget.org/packages/Redis-64/), for x86 system [redis32](https://www.nuget.org/packages/Redis-32/) from MSOpenTech
+You need a REDIS server as configured, you can download from nuget for x64 system [redis-64](https://www.nuget.org/packages/Redis-64/), for x86 system [redis-32](https://www.nuget.org/packages/Redis-32/) from MSOpenTech

 Questions and Contributions